Below are checklists for common building projects requiring permits within the Town:

 INSPECTIONS:

-Request a rough inspection once all pipes have been installed (prior to covering); request final inspection after completion.
+Request a rough inspection once all pipes have been installed (before covering); request a final inspection after completion.

 NOTE: FINAL INSPECTIONS ARE REQUIRED FOR ALL PERMITS